What Do You Recommend? The Effects of Communication on Misreporting in Autonomous Teams

 Daniel Schaupp

-My research interests include contemporary performance management systems, transparency and the impact of digitalization on management accounting.
+My research interests include performance evaluation, feedback, incentives and the impact of new digital technologies on management control.

 Related